 #GOODTROUBLE MAKERS

-Get out there and push, and stand up, and speak out, and get in the way the same that my generation got in the way.
+and get in the way the same way my generation got in the way.

 Featured